-North Korea Drops Testing Moratorium, But Leaves Door Open To U.S. Nuclear Talks
+Why North Korea's Kim Jong Un May Be Leaving The Door Open To Nuclear Talks

 Fuhrmann's theory has implications for policy: a nuclear-armed North Korea is not the apocalyptic event some fear, "even if we might prefer a situation where they were not to have nuclear weapons."

-Fuhrmann advises that a complete and verifiable nuclear disarmament is "somewhat unrealistic."
+He advises that a complete and verifiable nuclear disarmament is "somewhat unrealistic."
 Better, he says, for the U.S. to "look for a deal that allows us to place meaningful limits on North Korean capabilities."